Diatom33/Pomodoro/README.md

 - custom number of time periods in a cycle
 - system notifications and beeping, both optional, when each time period ends
 - ability to save and load multiple presets

+## Future features I might add:
+- support for popups on Mac (conditional on any Mac users actually wanting to use this)
+- delaying start of next time period until after the popup has been dismissed (already implemented on Windows)
+- web UI